Summer Undergraduate Research Program Admissions

 Our program is very competitive.
 Every year, we receive more than 1,000 applications for approximately 30 spots.
 We review each application carefully and select students who show a sincere interest in research.
 This means we choose students who have pursued opportunities to conduct research.
 Although we do not specify the amount of research experience that is necessary to be considered, competitive applicants have independent work experience in a laboratory.

-We send notifications of the admissions committee’s decision in late February or early March.
-We do have a short waiting list, and wait-listed applicants are notified later in March if a spot becomes available.
+We send notifications of the admissions committee’s decision in mid-March.
+We do have a short waiting list, and wait-listed applicants are notified later in March or early April if a spot becomes available.

 SURP Application Materials